 - harassment, including sexual harassment, or

-Filing a lawsuit in state or federal court typically requires you to exhaust your administrative remedies, first.
-This means going through the CRD or EEOC claims process and obtaining a right to sue letter.[5]
-However, limited exceptions to this rule might make this option available to you.
+You may be anxious to bring a traditional lawsuit, but state or federal court typically requires you to exhaust your administrative remedies first.
+This means going through the CRD or EEOC claims process and obtaining a right to sue letter.

-The filing of a DFEH complaint, also referred to as a pre-complaint inquiry, triggers an investigation.
+The filing of a CRD complaint, also referred to as a pre-complaint inquiry, triggers an investigation.
 At this point, you are the “complainant.”

-If the investigator thinks that there is a valid claim, he or she will provide you a complaint form.
+If the investigator thinks that there is a valid claim, they will provide you a complaint form.
 This is a description of the events that took place that you are claiming were unlawful.
-If the description is accurate, you can sign and return it to the CRD.[7]
+If the description is accurate, you can sign and return it to the CRD.7

 The signed complaint form is then served on your employer.
-They then become the “respondent.”
-They will have 30 days to respond to it.[8]
+They then become the “respondent” and will have 30 days to respond to it.8

 While the CRD investigates your claim, you and your employer may negotiate a resolution.
 If you go through CRD’s free mediation process, the investigation process will pause while talks are ongoing.

-Most DFEH complaints are resolved through mediation or negotiation.
+Most CRD complaints are resolved through mediation or negotiation.
+Often the employer agrees to pay monetary damages and/or remedy any workplace violations.

 If the investigation closes and the case has not already been mutually resolved, CRD will release a report of its findings.
 The CRD can also: